dabeaz/lifty/README.md

 ## Remote Access

 Although the above example involved typing commands at the terminal, the simulator can also receive commands over the network using a UDP socket.
 Start the `lifty` program in a separate terminal window.
-Now, go to a different terminal and start Python.
+Now, go to a different terminal and start Python (which provides a good environment for interactive experimentation).
 Try the following
 example:

 ```python